shacknerz/engineering/_posts/2015-09-16-on-the-fly-profile-picture.md

 The business logic in this project is very simple, so we decided on a [NodeJS](https://nodejs.org) server using [express](http://expressjs.com/) and image rendering using [node-canvas](https://github.com/Automattic/node-canvas).
-The [actual rendering code](https://github.com/BetterWorks/defaulter/blob/master/routes/index.js) is less than 50 lines and we had deployed on [Heroku](https://heroku.com) within hours.
+The [actual rendering code](https://github.com/BetterWorks/defaulter/blob/master/routes/index.js) is less than 50 lines and we had up and running on [Heroku](https://heroku.com) within hours.

 *Trivia: to render Chinese Japanese Korean characters properly, we detect `char > '\u2E7F'` and switch to a font that supported CJK characters*